-Yes, there are 13 amp (plug and play) induction hobs available on the market; however, there isn’t a great amount of choice as most induction hobs require a larger electrical load.
+Yes, it’s possible to get a 13-amp induction hob.
+However, there isn’t a huge amount of choice as most induction hobs will require a larger electrical load greater than 13 amps.

-A 13 amp induction hob, sometimes referred to as a plug and play induction hob, is an electric induction hob that comes with a standard three-pin 13 amp plug attached to it (or one that can be attached to it
+A 13 amp induction hob, sometimes referred to as a plug-and-play induction hob, is an electric induction hob that comes with a standard UK three-pin 13 amp plug attached to it (or one that can be attached to it

-You can plug them directly into a normal socket and they don’t need to be connected by a professional electrician.
+You can plug them directly into a normal socket and as such they may not need to be connected by a professional electrician.